adaltas/node-nikita-docs/src/md/usages/logging_debugging.md

 ## Quick debugging

-While developing, you can use the ["debug" options](/options/debug/) to get visual and detailed information.
-This option is ["cascade" option](/options/cascade/) and, as such, will be passed to every child actions.
+While developing, you can use the ["debug" options](/metadata/debug/) to get visual and detailed information.
+This option [cascaded](/action/cascade/) and, as such, will be passed to every child actions.

 The option can be provided directly to the action in trouble: